 In the U.S., federal laws like Title VII, the Americans with Disabilities Act, and the Equal Pay Act are administered by the Equal Employment Opportunity Commission (EEOC).
 These laws often tie into affirmative action policies, which compel employers to actively create a diverse workforce through specific hiring practices.

 In contrast, Canada does not have an affirmative action mandate in most sectors.
-While equal employment opportunity laws in Ontario emphasize protecting individuals from discrimination, they don’t require employers to favour certain groups actively.
-Instead, the focus is on equal access to jobs—making sure that all job applicants are treated fairly, regardless of their background.
+While equal employment opportunity protections in Ontario emphasize guarding against discrimination, they don’t require employers to favour certain groups actively.
+Instead, the focus is on equal access to jobs and making sure that all job applicants are treated fairly, regardless of their background.

 The Hiring Process and Discrimination